-The Office of Environmental Quality conducted annual environmental inspection at 367 municipal owned or operated sites.
+The Office of Environmental Quality conducted a total of 329 environmental inspections at municipal owned or operated sites.
 The Office worked closely with Water Services Department to address stormwater requirements for each individual site.

 BMP 2: Reaching out to the industrial communities.